 If you are new to archery hunting and want to get started it can be quite a challenge.
 There are a lot of different brands and models and the parameters of compound bows and the terminology used to describe their features can seem like a foreign language.
-In this comprehensive Beginner’s Guide, I will make this task a lot easier.
+In this comprehensive Beginner’s Guide, I will show you how to make this task a lot easier.
 When you are done reading, you will know how to buy a compound bow for hunting and what bow will fit you and your personal needs the best.

-To best way to begin your bow-buying journey is to learn about the components, features, and specifications of compound bows, and how your personal specifications ultimately impact what bow you select to start bowhunting.
+To best way to begin your bow-buying journey is to learn about the components, features, and specifications of compound bows, and how your personal specifications ultimately impact what you select to start bowhunting.
 Ready?
 Then go over everything and prepare with the 5 Things You Need to Do First below.

 *This post may contain affiliate links from which we may receive a small commission.
 All opinions stated here are our own and are not promotional.

 - Compound Bow Features and Specifications